FabianoEger/tago-documentation/tutorials.rst

 	:width: 70%
 	:align: center

+Your setup at Tago is ready!
+Now, you just need to code your BBB to send the data.

 Sending data from BBB
 *********************

-Your setup at Tago is ready!
-Now, you just need to code your BBB to send the data.

-When communicating with devices, Tago uses the `JSON <http://json-schema.org/example1.html>`_  format.
+When communicating with the devices, Tago uses the `JSON <http://json-schema.org/example1.html>`_  format.
 For example, to send the information that the switch is closed, the device just needs to make a POST in HTTP using the data like:

 	.. code-block:: json

 		{
 		    "variable": "switch",
-		    "value": "closed",
+		    "value": "closed"
 		}

 Yep!
 That is all!
 You can add a lot of more information with the variable, like its location, time, and unit.
-Several fields can be added with the data when using our :ref:`API's <ref_api_api>`.
+Several fields can be added when more features of our :ref:`API's <ref_api_api>`.

 Python Code
 ===========

 The code developed for this example was done in `Python <https://www.python.org/>`_.
-You can code in other languages, such as C, C# or Node.js.
+But, you can also code in other languages, such as C, C# or Node.js.
 Using Debian distribution installed in the BBB, and Python 2.7.9, we wrote and tested the code below.
 You should have no problem with a different linux distributions or Python versions.

 In case you need some background about how to instal and run Python on a BBB, visit these sites from `beaglebone.org <http://beagleboard.org/getting-started>`_ and `adafruit <https://learn.adafruit.com/setting-up-io-python-library-on-beaglebone-black>`_ .

+Before running the code, you will need to install Tago library for Python.
+In your BBB, type the follow command:

+``$ sudo pip install -U tago``

+Then, create a file .py with the code below.
+Make sure you replace the token with that one created for your device.

 .. code-block:: python